Q & A: Calibration Verification

 Example of Drift

 An extreme example would be hardware experiencing a 5% drift.
 If an accelerometer was calibrated perfectly at 10mV/G, a 5% drift would be like changing the sensitivity by 5%.
 As a result, the measurement would be 10.5mV/G. A 0.50 difference may seem small but can result in significant error.
 For example, the correct measurement for a 50mV signal is 5G, but the post-drift measurement is 4.8G.

 As the amplitude increases, this difference will become more severe.
 At full scale, a 10mV/G accelerometer can measure approximately 500G of acceleration.
 A 5% drift at this level would result in a measurement of 476.19G, which is almost a 24G error.

-The same type of expanding measurement error behavior can occur with the VR9500 or the ObserVR1000.
+The same type of expanding measurement error behavior can occur with VR controllers.
 It is just as critical to verify a vibration controller as it is an accelerometer.
 If the measurement of the controller is not verified, any test run with the controller is unreliable.

 Does Calibration Verification Only Run in Sine Test Mode?
 What about Random?

 Calibration verification only runs in sine test mode.
 Here’s why: